 About Tainã Marcos Lima Pinho

 I am a Chemistry Technician with a Bachelor’s degree in Environmental Management and a Master’s degree in Geosciences from the University of São Paulo, Brazil.
 I earned my doctoral degree summa cum laude at the Alfred Wegener Institute (AWI) in Bremerhaven, Germany.
-In 2025, I received the Bernd Rendel Prize from the German Research Foundation (DFG) (https://www.dfg.de/en/funded-projects/prizewinners/rendel-prize/2025/pinho), the most prestigious German award for young scientists at the PhD level.
-I have been selected for the AWI Doctoral Award 2026 and have been nominated by AWI for the Helmholtz Doctoral Award 2026, with the final result expected soon.
+In 2025, I received the Bernd Rendel Prize from the German Research Foundation (DFG) (https://www.dfg.de/en/funded-projects/prizewinners/rendel-prize/2025/pinho), the most prestigious national award for young scientists at the PhD level in Germany.
+I received another national prize, the Helmholtz Doctoral Award 2026 as well as the regional AWI Doctoral Award 2026.

 My primary research area is the paleoceanography and paleoclimatology of the tropical and subtropical Atlantic, the Southern Ocean, and Antarctic ice dynamics during the Late Quaternary.
 My work seeks to disentangle the complex climate teleconnections among these regions in order to improve our understanding of past ocean circulation, climate variability, and cryosphere-ocean interactions.